slendersnax/slr-local-db/README.md

    - add entry to table DONE
    - delete entry (by index) DONE
       - maybe make other deletion methods too?
-   - modify entry
+   - modify entry (by index)

 4. misc
    - make columns have names - otherwise modifying tables is...weird
    - parse entries, table names etc. before entering them
    - check if database itself exists before operations
-   - better error handling
+   - better error handling DONEish?
+      - it's much cleaner than before but is it better?

+   - maybe make it all part of only ONE big file?